Pivot Transformation in SSIS 2008 R2

 PIVOT TRANSFORMATION IN SSIS 2008 R2 4

 Click OK and edit the Pivot Transformation in SSIS 2008 R2.
-In the component properties tab, we can change the name, but we will leave it as it is for now
+In the component properties tab, we can change the name, but we will leave it as it is for now.

 PIVOT TRANSFORMATION IN SSIS 2008 R2 5

-Go to the input columns tab and select all input columns that we received from the OLE DB Source
+Go to the input columns tab and select all input columns that we received from the OLE DB Source.

 PIVOT TRANSFORMATION IN SSIS 2008 R2 6

 Go to the SSIS Pivot Transformation input and output properties tab, and select pivot default input.
-Under input columns, you will find all the columns which you selected in the previous tab.
+Under input columns, you will find all the columns that you selected in the previous tab.
 The only property you must set for each input column is the PivotUsage.

 PIVOT TRANSFORMATION IN SSIS 2008 R2 7